GKM sheaves and nonorientable surface group representations: GKM theory

 \subsubsection{Pure $\Gamma$-sheaves}

 In \cite{braden2001mgi} Braden-MacPherson introduce the notion of a pure $\Gamma$-sheaf $\mathcal{M}$ over a moment graph.
-They also show that in many interesting cases, the intersection cohomology $IH_T^*(X)$ of a $T$-equivariant complex variety is equal to the global sections $H^0(\mathcal{M})$ of a pure $\Gamma$-sheaf $\M$ associated to $X$.
+They also show that in many interesting cases, the equivariant intersection cohomology $IH_T^*(X)$ of a complex projective variety $X$ is equal to the global sections $H^0(\mathcal{M})$ of a pure $\Gamma$-sheaf $\M$ associated to $X$.

 \begin{prop} To any pure $\Gamma$-sheaf $\mathcal{M}$ there is a canonically associated GKM-sheaf $\mathcal{M}'$ such that $H^0(\mathcal{M}) \cong H^0(\mathcal{M}')$. \end{prop}